Econ 101 - Microeconomics » Winter 2022 » iVAT Chapter 1

 The opportunity cost of spending $50 billion on education is:

-The foregone cost of education spending
+A. The foregone benefit of improved education outcomes

-The foregone benefit of improved education outcomes
+C. The foregone cost of education spending

-The cost of paying teacher's salaries
+D. The cost of paying teacher's salaries

-The investment in building educational facilities
+E. The investment in building educational facilities

 Question #12